-The aim of this course is for students to explore the physicality and artistry behind dance.
+The course focus is for students to explore the physicality and artistry behind dance in a fun relaxed environment.
 Various styles of dance will be explored, including jazz, ballet, contemporary, hip hop, and others.
-The focus will be on developing appreciation of dance community and culture.
-Students will also study the influences of famous dance artists throughout history, and explore the choreographic process.
-Students will simultaneously develop a strong technical foundation with artistic expression and performance, develop discipline, dance literacy, the necessary skills required for functioning in a dance class, and explore embodied ways of knowing themselves and the world.
+The focus will be on developing an appreciation of dance community and culture.
+Students will also study the influences of pop culture, and explore the choreographic process.